 Disagree with a professor?
 Let us know in the comments.
 Want us to answer a question?
 Submit it, and a professor may just answer it in our next video.

-If you enjoy our videos, Academy programs are a great way to explore ideas in more depth
+If you enjoy our videos, programs are a great way to explore ideas in more depth.

-In Learn Liberty Academy, you'll find mind-expanding content featuring top professors that suits your schedule and style.
-From a short Q&A with experts to intensive discussion groups, Academy offers an array of experiences with one goal in mind: making the world a better place.
+In Learn Liberty's programs, you'll find mind-expanding content featuring top professors that suits your schedule and style.
+From a short Q&A with experts to intensive discussion groups, programs offer an array of experiences with one goal in mind: making the world a better place.
 You can even earn points toward cool gear for participating.

 Through Learn Liberty, you can find opportunities to advance in your own life.
 Whether you want to connect with pro-liberty people and organizations, find funding for your advanced degree, or land a job at a think tank, you can find what you're looking for with Learn Liberty Opportunities.